HardlyDifficult/Crypto/Bitcoin.md

 ### Cons

- - Ridiculous amounts of energy consumed
-   - Estimated to be about 215 kilowatt-hours (KWh) per transaction.
-For perspective:
-     - My apartment uses 600 KWh per month.
-     - The network is currently totaling as much energy as Denmark consumes.
-   - The public, with concerns about the environment, should boycott/protest Bitcoin.
-     - This concern is being discussed more and more.
  - At capacity
     - Every block is full.
 At the moment, Bitcoin cannot support any more transaction volume than it sees today.
     - There is no official schedule to address this concern.